DaveMcEwan/SemVerSoC/SemVerSoC.md

   SystemVerilog) and naming conventions.
   Other users may have flows which extract information which depend on these seemingly minor details.
-- Hierarchical paths and specific identifiers (names).
+- Hierarchical paths and specific identifiers (names) which are not explicitly exempt.
   In verification, specific FFs may be forced to obtain coverage on a difficult-to-reach state.
   In physical implementation, specific FFs may be selected as requiring special